Walking a Conscious Spiritual Path

 Moments of clarity, connection, or expansion can be powerful.

-They can open perspectives and reveal aspects of life that were previously unseen.
-However, these moments are not the path itself.
+They can open new perspectives and reveal aspects of life that were previously unseen.
+However, these moments come alive if we continue our path further and do not stop there.

 The path begins in how we relate to what has been seen.